KyleKing/My-Programming-Sketchbook/Chrome Extensions/A Better WebClock/README.md

 ![Comparison](../A%20Better%20WebClock%20Comparison%20Images/Comparison.png)

 # From the [chrome webstore app page](https://chrome.google.com/webstore/detail/bemigfbpfihgefbnbncjddfbgknchfaf/publish-accepted?authuser=1)
-This app simplifies the clock in/out screen by remembering the the last user event.
-I.e. when you clock out, the app knows that you are clocked out and hides the clock out button because who clocks in twice in a row?
-When you're ready to clock back in, the clock in button is the only visible button.
+This app simplifies the "clock in"/out screen by remembering the the last user event.
+When you "clock out", the app hides the "clock out" button and only displays the "clock in" button.

 - Bigger, color-coded buttons
-- Simplified interface, only quick link to timesheet and the clock action
+- Simplified interface (1/2 the buttons!)

-If the app shows the wrong button, click the icon and switch the bar to the proper position.
-Refresh the page and the button should change.
-If it doesn't please comment and let me know.
+- AND only the button you want (either "clock in" or out!)

+To get started, add the extension to chrome.
+Click the browser icon in the top right corner, which prompts a popup menu.
+Select your current status and refresh the current page to see an update.

+Disclaimer: This extension is not associated with WorkForce in any way and may interfere with clocking in and out.
+Please always confirm that this doesn't interfere with regular use.

 ## The things to be developed:
 1. ~~Add option to manually override synced status~~